ryanchynoweth44/AzureMachineLearningWithDatabricks/AzureMLDeployment/Docs/02_TrainModel.md

 ### Orchestration Script

 Next we will **create and execute** our orchestration script.
-The following code has been altered to allow for local execution, but notice that the ()[] script in our repository
+The following code has been altered to allow for local execution, but notice that the (deploy_model.py)[../code/src/execute_train.py] script in our repository uses the values based on run context.
 ```python
 import os
 import azureml.core